 I recently had to attend my state’s concealed carry class.
 Most concealed carriers don’t get to attend these classes too often.
 I haven’t attended one in years, but through a bit of a fluke I had to attend one to one to get my current state’s resident permit.
 I love training, but was I ever disappointed in the class.
 Today is going to offer an after-action review of my state concealed carry class.

 This article contains affiliate links.

 I’m going to cover this in two sections.
 The first will cover instructorship and some things witnessed in the conduct of the class.
 I’ll be honest – though this is a review of a specific class, it could also double as a how-to for being a bad instructor.
-The second section will be a follow-up post covering some of the bad information passed during the class.
+Part II will be a follow-up post covering some of the incredibly bad information passed during the class.

 I’ll be honest: I’m pretty salty about this class.
 I had to pay almost $100 to attend.
 For my money, I got to watch two instructors who have no idea how to run a class.
 They also, obviously, have made almost no effort to keep up with the latest and greatest in the self-defense community.
 Mostly, they just strutted around, impressed at how cool they were for being instructors, spouting one-liners and telling “war” stories.

 Sitting in this class was a personal embarrassment for me; there were a lot of new students that now think that’s how “gun guys” think and act.
 It was also a professional embarrassment: these people came to the gun community for their first paid, professional training, and this is what they got.
 It’s hard to overstate how embarrassed I was and continue to be.
 As I go through this, and the next article, it

 may will definitely seem that I’m making some stuff up just to have things to complain about.
 I promise you I’m not.